learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 First, just Google for Redux Devtools Chrome.
 There you will find the Chrome extension for Redux.
 Please download it, and refresh Chrome.
-You will know that you have installed the extension if you go to your developer console in Google Chrome (press command+shift+c to pull it up), and then at the top bar you will see a couple of arrows.
+You will know that you have installed the extension if you go to your developer console in Google Chrome, and then at the top bar you will see a couple of arrows.
 Click those arrows, and if you see Redux as your dropdown, you properly installed the Chrome extension.
 Step one is done.

 Second, we need to tell our application to communicate with this extension.
 Doing so is pretty easy.
 Now we change the arguments to our `createStore` function to the following:

 ```jsx
 // ./src/index.js